msiegy/ansible-evpn/README.md

 - The jnja2_fabric playbook will deploy underlay and overlay configs to the routers in your inventory.
 Use access-vlan_provision to configure switchports.
 - Run with `ansible-playbook jnja2_fabric.yml`
 - Provision server facing ports with `ansible-playbook access-vlan_provision.yml --skip-tags "add vlans"`
+</br></br>
+- Additional playbooks have been added to give examples on using Ansible against DCNM deployed fabrics. </br>

 #### Directory Structure
 ```bash